thomassandsor/connector.gallery/_pages/about.md

 If you have an idea for a new connector, go to our <a target="_blank" href="https://powerplatform.sleekplan.app/">forum</a>, write your suggestion and maybe a developer/consultant will help you out.

-If you created an APP and you would like to be listed inside this site, check the <a target="_blank" href="/submit">Submit a new PCF Control</a> page.
+If you created an APP and you would like to be listed inside this site, check the <a target="_blank" href="/submit">Submit a new Connector</a> page.

 Please contact <a target="_blank" href="https://www.twitter.com/crmkeeper">@CRMKeeper</a> with a direct message if: